OkunaOrg/okuna-api/docs/COMMUNITY_GUIDELINES.md

 ## 🚮 Ditch the pornography

-Printed, visual and links to material containing the display of sexual organs, activity or nudity[*](#on-non-sexual-nudity) are not allowed.
+Printed, visual or links to material containing the display of sexual organs, activity or nudity[*](#on-non-sexual-nudity) are not allowed.

 ## 🏡 Embrace the shared responsibility